salvis2/hackweek-template/README.md

 - [Helm](https://github.com/helm/helm#install)
 - A [Docker Environment](https://docs.docker.com/install/)
 - The [Hackweek Template](https://github.com/salvis2/hackweek-template)
-  -Get the template repo locally by running `git clone https://github.com/salvis2/hackweek-template.git`
+  -Get the template repo locally by forking the repo to your own workspace / organization and then cloning.

 ### Cloud Infrastructure with Terraform